-In contrast, much less is known about the problem of coordination via the actions of agents in the absence of dedicated channels, which is the main topic of the present work.
-The most closely related work is~\cite{Gossner-2006}, in which the authors analyze the problem of characterizing the set of possible average payoffs in the presence of two agents, assuming that each agent can perfectly monitor the actions of the other agent; the authors establish the set of \emph{implementable distributions}, which are the achievable empirical joint distributions of the actions under the assumed observation structure.
+Much less is known about the coordination via the actions of agents in the absence of dedicated channels, which is the main focus of the present work.
+The most closely related work is~\cite{Gossner-2006}, in which the authors characterize the set of possible average payoffs for two agents, assuming that each agent perfectly monitors the other agent's actions; the authors establish the set of \emph{implementable distributions}, which are the achievable empirical joint distributions of the actions under the assumed observation structure.
 In particular, this set is characterized by an information constraint that captures the observation structure between the agents.
-While~\cite{Gossner-2006} largely relies on combinatorial arguments,~\cite{Cuff-2011} provides a more traditional information-theoretic approach of coordination via actions under the name of \emph{implicit communication}. \tc{black}{Coordination via actions is also related to earlier work on encoders with cribbing~\cite{Meulen1977,Willems1985,Asnani2011}; in such models, encoders are able to observe the output signals of other encoders, which effectively creates indirect communication channels to coordinate.
+While~\cite{Gossner-2006} largely relies on combinatorial arguments,~\cite{Cuff-2011} provides an information-theoretic approach of coordination via actions under the name of \emph{implicit communication}. \tc{black}{Coordination via actions also relates to earlier works on encoders with cribbing~\cite{Meulen1977,Willems1985,Asnani2011}; in such models, encoders observe the output signals of other encoders, which effectively creates indirect communication channels to coordinate.
 Another class of relevant models in which agent actions influence communication are channels with action-dependent states~\cite{Weissman2010}, in which the signals emitted by an agent influence the state of a communication channel.}